Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![](/Pictures/Box_content_2.jpg)

 The sloppy translation is a a compulsory stylistic exercise with Chinese products.
 I can't get enough of Engrish, honestly.
-The packaging is honestly solid.
+The packaging is surprisingly solid.
 It does the job of protecting the device during shipping.

 ![](/Pictures/GB_Boy_Colour_front_back.jpg)